50 + things to do in Indonesia: The Ultimate Bucket List for Indonesia

 44. Explore the wonders of Kakaban Island

 The Maluku Islands are an east Indonesian archipelago comprising 2 provinces.
-There are over 1000 islands that make up Maluku and North Maluku.
+There are over 1000 islands that makeup Maluku and North Maluku.
 Like most of Indonesia, they boast many volcanoes and stunning undiscovered beach but their biggest export is the spice trade!

 46. Take a Day Trip to Saparua Island

+Still undiscovered this is one of the best places to visit in Indonesia!
 You can reach “The Spice Island” by speedboat from Ambon and arrive at Haria Village Port.

 Explore the charming island, sites include Fort Duurstede, traditional markets and undiscovered seasides.
 With its friendly population, pretty villages, plentiful historical relics, stunning beaches and fine coral reefs, Saparua Island is a must see in Ambon.